 Depends on who you ask.
-Some want bigger, more exciting cities like Urban Honolulu and East Honolulu, while others want peace and quiet like in Whitmore Village and Laie, thank you very much.
+Some want bigger, more exciting cities like Urban Honolulu and East Honolulu, while others want peace and quiet like in Kahaluu and Hawaiian Beaches, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Hawaii have the grown the fastest.

 After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Aloha State that have people climbing over each other to get in.